aravindvcyber/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Show conditional elements and data based on logged in or logged out

+> Besides this I learned customising the UI with css as demonstrated this week

 ![conditionals](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/efbi7k2j53ejpcejq3nz.png)

 ### Verify JWT Token server side to serve authenticated API endpoints in Flask Application

 ![Verify JWT Token](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3x7k2931izvksj4xqrgh.png)

+Here the helper library to verify JWT gave more insights why we need verify them in backend and extract claims, I could imagine lot of possibilities by decrypting using the jwk keys as a generic authorization handler